antaldaniel/reprex/content/project/horizon/index.md

 We believe that existing data availability is better than that described in the *Feasibility study*.
 As stated in this final report, the 2019 Open Data Directive further extended the availability of re-usable public sector information (PSI) with open science data.
-In both PSI, as open government data, and in open science data, there is a huge potential to fill in the data gaps without new data collection—the fact that data can be reused instead of being recollected is the main aim of the directive.
-These open data sources are legally open but are not accessible without further investment, and our Consortium wants to make this investment, and produce about 50% of all the data needs of the future European Music Observatory.
+In PSI, open government data, and open science data, there is a huge potential to fill in the data gaps without new data collection—the fact that data can be reused instead of being recollected is the main aim of the directive.
+These open data sources are legally open but are not accessible without further investment; our Consortium wants to make this investment, and produce about 50% of all the data needs of the future European Music Observatory.

 The [Digital Music Observatory](https://music.dataobservatory.eu/), which was called [CEEMID](https://reprex.nl/project/ceemid/) at the time of the creation of the *Feasiblity Study*, has 7 years of experience in filling in data gaps with open data.
-It has created metadata maps to more than 1000 indicators covering almost all the data gaps in the *Feasiblity Study*.
+It has created metadata maps to more than 1000 indicators, covering almost all of the data gaps in the *Feasiblity Study*.
 We know where to locate data, and now we have to invest in processing, validating, documenting, and making it available for the European music sector.

 ## Pillar 1: Music Economy

-In the case of the `Pillar 1 – Music & Economy`, we are usually able to locate the source of the data, and we have some experience in processing the data and bringing it to light.
-We have mapped many perceived data gaps to the various data harmonization projects of GESAC and CISAC, and we will seek cooperation with these organizations and their members to find a secure and voluntary way to bring the data up.
+In the case of `Pillar 1 – Music & Economy`, we are usually able to locate the source of the data, and we have some experience in processing the data and bringing it to light.
+We have mapped many perceived data gaps to the various data harmonization projects of GESAC and CISAC, and we will seek cooperation with these organizations and their members to find a secure and voluntary way to retrieve the data.

-In other cases, we will rely on on the 2019/1024/EU [Open Data Directive]((https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32019L1024)) to access, process, document, and dissemintate the data.
+In other cases, we will rely on on the 2019/1024/EU [Open Data Directive]((https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32019L1024)) to access, process, document, and disseminate the data.

 The only data gap that we do not intent do address is the “impact of the non-profit sector”.